ssambinelli/ssambinelli/README.md

 - 👩🏻‍💻 I'm currently working on Barber Shop Manager | Wedding Planner

-  You can check some of my projects at [https://ssambinelli.github.io/portfolio/](https://ssambinelli.github.io/portfolio/)
+- :computer: You can check some of my projects at [https://ssambinelli.github.io/portfolio/](https://ssambinelli.github.io/portfolio/)

 - 📫 How to reach me **ssambinelli@icloud.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/sabrinasambinelli/](https://www.linkedin.com/in/sabrinasambinelli/)

-- :zap: As an aspiring polyglot, I love to study languages and cultures.
+- ⚡ As an aspiring polyglot, I love to study languages and cultures.
 I am fluent in two languages (English and Portuguese) and working on improve my knowledge on Intalian and Spanish.

 <h3 align="center">Connect with me:</h3>